Jon Jaques

 Jonathan David Jaques (born January 2, 1988) is an American men's basketball coach who is currently the head coach for Cornell University.
 He played college basketball for Cornell, and played professionally for Ironi Ashkelon in Israel.

 Early life

-Jaques's was born and raised in Brentwood in Los Angeles, California.
+Jaques was born and raised in Brentwood in Los Angeles, California.
 His father is Doug Jaques, and his sister Clara was starting goalkeeper for the Washington University soccer team in St. Louis, where she was the all-time shutouts leader with 12 in one season.
 For high school, he attended and played basketball at Harvard-Westlake School in Los Angeles.

 College basketball career

 He attended Cornell University (Biology; '10), and played basketball for four seasons for Cornell's Big Red men's basketball team, three of them with Ivy League Championship teams.
 In 2009-10 he was team tri-captain and played in 31 games (7th-most in the Ivy League), and had 42 three-point field goals (10th in the league) as he led the league in three-point percentage at 47.2%, and also won the Men's Basketball Rebounder Award.